 Another sector where a huge amount of information needs to be processed is the state governments.
 This is not just related to the election campaign and approval ratings, it also has to do with citizen population, geographical research, energy resources and carbon emission, and a lot more.

-The data that the government collects becomes a part of big data and thanks to the various analytical tools the data is effectively processed, formatted and graphically represented to the officials who need to make decisions based on the analysis.
+The data that the government collects becomes a part of big data and thanks to ETL tools the data is effectively processed, formatted and graphically represented to the officials who need to make decisions based on the analysis.

 Whatagraph Live Reports can be one of those tools.
 Take a look and find out more: